freegazaorg/freegazaorg.github.io/_posts/2018-07-21-Honoring-Our-Fallen Members-Vittorio-Arrigoni.md

 published: true
 layout: post
 ---
-It's appropriate to post this beautifully-written tribute to Vik on the day the current flotilla leaves for Gaza.
+**It's appropriate to post this beautifully-written tribute to Vik on the day the current flotilla leaves for Gaza.
 In his memory, Free Gaza wishes then a safe journey.
-As he always said, 'Stay Human."
+As he always said, 'Stay Human."**

+![Vittorio.jpg]({{site.baseurl}}/images/Vittorio.jpg)

+Vik and Captain John on the day we landed in Gaza, August 23, 2008

 By Bella Co-founder, the Free Gaza movement

-![Vittorio.jpg]({{site.baseurl}}/images/Vittorio.jpg)

-Vik on the day we landed in Gaza, August 23, 2008

 Vik was part of my life for seven years.
 With a family background of anti-fascism, he carried a deep personal belief in social justice and peace, and a commitment to writing, working, fighting for these.
 By working hard throughout most of the year in Italy, while developing his voice as a writer in the evenings via the internet, he self-funded regular windows of volunteering abroad.